List of works based on dreams: The Dark Carnival

 Violent J, a member of Insane Clown Posse, claimed to have dreamed the concept of The Dark Carnival, a traveling carnival full of spirits, which is described in much of their discography.

+"1000 Oceans"

+Singer-songwriter Tori Amos has explained that the idea for the song "1000 Oceans", from her 1999 album To Venus and Back, came to her in a dream.
+An old African woman was humming the melody to her, and she got up around 5:30 in the morning to record it.

 "It Could Be Better"

 Artist Left at London stated in a 2022 TikTok video that she first heard the hook of her song "It Could Be Better" from her album T.I.A.P.F.Y.H. in a dream where "the cast of High School Musical sang it at [her]".

-hit em
+Hit em

 In a tweet from July 2024, Drew Daniel of electronic music duo Matmos described a fictional music genre he encountered in a dream entitled "hit em".
 Recounted to him by a nondescript woman in the dream, the genre is a type of electronic music "with super crunched out sounds" in a 5/4 time signature with a tempo of 212 beats per minute.
 Following the tweet, numerous artists have tried their hand at creating hit em tracks.